Event Monitoring Settings Screen.

 Choosing the strongest encryption standards is foundational for data security.
 Algorithms like AES offer high levels of security, especially with key lengths of 128-bits or more.
 Regularly assess and update encryption algorithms to stay ahead of emerging threats.

 Encryption works best as part of a broader security strategy that includes authentication, access control, and data integrity measures.
-A multi-layered approach creates a more resilient security framework, minimizing the likelihood of breaches.
+A multi-layered approach creates a more resilient security framework, minimising the likelihood of breaches.
 For example, pairing encryption with multi-factor authentication strengthens data security since only verified users can decrypt sensitive data.

 Many industries are required to meet specific encryption standards for regulatory compliance.
-For example, healthcare organizations must follow HIPAA guidelines, while financial institutions often adhere to PCI DSS standards.
+For example, healthcare organisations must follow HIPAA guidelines, while financial institutions often adhere to PCI DSS standards.
 Meeting these requirements supports data security compliance and helps avoid penalties.

-Data encryption is the process of converting data into a code to prevent unauthorized access.
+Data encryption is the process of converting data into a code to prevent unauthorised access.
 It uses cryptographic keys to transform data into an unreadable format, making it secure and inaccessible to anyone without the correct key.

 Data encryption works by using an algorithm and a key to scramble data.
 The key is a string of characters used to encrypt and decrypt the information.
 The data remains encrypted until a user with the correct key unlocks and decodes it, restoring the data to its original, readable form.